Pettit Built Engines

 Engines As Low As $3200!

-I if you have a good core with main parts all usable, you can get a blueprinted, street-ported Pettit Built Engine, with all of our advanced quality & performance upgrades, for as little as $3200.
+If you have a good core with main parts all usable, you can get a blueprinted, street-ported Pettit Built Engine, with all of our advanced quality & performance upgrades, for as little as $3200.
 Just ship or bring your engine to us.

 If you don't have a core, you can buy a blueprinted, street-ported Pettit Built Engine right off the shelf.